The Complete Guide to IFRS 16 Lease Accounting

 • Interest expense on lease liabilities

-• Expenses relating to variable lease payments not included in lease liabilities
+• Expense relating to variable lease payments not included in the measurement of lease liabilities

 Cash Flow Statement